Wild fisheries: Marine species

-Freshwater
+Freshwater species

 Freshwater fisheries have a disproportionately high diversity of species compared to other ecosystems.
 Although freshwater habitats cover less than 1% of the world's surface, they provide a home for over 25% of known vertebrates, more than 126,000 known animal species, about 24,800 species of freshwater fish, molluscs, crabs and dragonflies, and about 2,600 macrophytes.

 Continuing industrial and agricultural developments place huge strain on these freshwater systems.
 Waters are polluted or extracted at high levels, wetlands are drained, rivers channelled, forests deforestated leading to sedimentation, invasive species are introduced, and over-harvesting occurs.

 In the 2008 IUCN Red List, about 6,000 or 22% of the known freshwater species have been assessed at a global scale, leaving about 21,000 species still to be assessed.
 This makes clear that, worldwide, freshwater species are highly threatened, possibly more so than species in marine fisheries.
 However, a significant proportion of freshwater species are listed as data deficient, and more field surveys are needed.